ProAct: A Benchmark and Multimodal Framework for Structure-Aware Proactive Response: Impact Statement

 \section{Impact Statement}

 This paper presents work whose goal is to advance the field of Machine Learning.
-Our benchmark is primarily built on publicly available datasets. {We will release the corresponding annotations and evaluation code, and provide instructions for obtaining the original videos through the official channels of each source dataset.} This avoids redistributing restricted content and ensures compliance with the respective licenses. {For our self-collected videos, all participants provided informed consent, and the data collection and planned public release followed internal compliance and data-governance procedures.} To mitigate privacy risks, we blur potentially sensitive information such as computer screens and logos, and participants’ faces are covered.
+Our benchmark is primarily built on publicly available datasets.
+We will release the corresponding annotations and evaluation code, and provide instructions for obtaining the original videos through the official channels of each source dataset.
+This avoids redistributing restricted content and ensures compliance with the respective licenses. {For our self-collected videos, the data were collected under an industrial data-collection protocol, and all participants provided written informed consent for research and model-training use.
+The data collection and planned public release follow the applicable consent terms, internal compliance review, and company data-governance procedures.} To mitigate privacy risks, we blur potentially sensitive information such as computer screens and logos, and anonymize participants' faces before release.
+A potential risk is unnecessary intervention caused by false-positive triggers, especially in safety-monitoring scenarios.
+ProAct-75 is intended as a benchmark for perception and decision research rather than a ready-to-deploy autonomous safety system.
+High-stakes deployments should use calibrated trigger thresholds and human confirmation before consequential interventions.